 For example, when you have a 100W class “A” amplifier in a car, and while you drive, it runs at its full capacity and consumes 100W of energy all the time, and it does not matter if you are listening to the music or not.

 This energy is transmitted to the heat.
-In an ideal situation, if this amplifier was 100% efficient, it would supply a 50W per channel, assuming this is a stereo (or two-channel) amplifier, but in this case, it is zero.
+In an ideal situation, if this amplifier were 100% efficient, it would supply a 50W per channel, assuming this is a stereo (or two-channel) amplifier, but in this case, it is zero.

-When you turn your radio on, the output of 100W energy changes from the heat and goes immediately to the speakers.
+When you turn your radio on, the output power of 100W energy changes from the heat and goes immediately to the speakers.

 Class A amplifiers produce the highest sound quality and, at the same time, a lot of heat.

-Unfortunately, because they are so inefficient (in a range of around 25% if you are lucky), it cost a lot of money to produce a powerful “A” class amplifier.
+Unfortunately, because they are so inefficient (in a range of around 25% if you are lucky), it costs a lot of money to produce a powerful “A” class amplifier.
 They are, therefore, the most expensive of all car amplifiers.

 AB Class Amplifiers

-Continuous energy consumption depends on the model, ranging from 2W to 20W, so it is more like running on “stand-by” mode.
+Continuous energy consumption depends on the model, ranging from 2W to 20W, so it is more like running on “standby” mode.

-The great thing is, even if you do not listen to the music, the AB amplifier consumes this power and operates in class “A” mode.
+The great thing is even if you do not listen to the music, the AB amplifier consumes this power and operates in class “A” mode.
 This energy is needed to keep all components powered and ready for any signal input.